eliminmax/LFS-Build-Notes/Build-Notes.md

 Attempting to log into Xfce4 with LightDM resulted in the message **`Unable to Contact Settings Server`**.
 It turns out that I'd missed the fact that I needed to rebuild D-Bus after the Xorg Libraries were installed to get that working.

 I owe my thanks to users audiodef and netfab on the gentoo discussion forums, because [this thread of theirs from 2020](https://forums.gentoo.org/viewtopic-t-1125607-start-0.html) pointed me right to the source of the problem.

+## XSpice

+Turns out I'd misunderstood the point of XSpice, and the structure of the SPICE protocol.

+The SPICE server is supposed to run on the hypervisor, not on the guest system.
+There is no reason not to use the **`xf86-video-qxl`** driver instead.